A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering and math (or STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in New York to remain in the country after graduation will be critical: in 2009 more than 53 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-Almost 70 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.
+Fixing the US immigration system to make it easier for students trained in New York to remain in the country after graduation will be critical to ensuring that New York stays competitive in STEM job growth: the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+That translates into a huge employment boost for New York, a state where, in 2010, 20.9 percent of STEM workers with an advanced degree were foreigners – a 41.6 percent increase in their share of the STEM workforce 10 years earlier.
+Also, in 2009, more than 53 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+And almost 70 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.

 Share of engineering PhD recipients who were temporary residents, 2006-2010: 69.1%

 New York’s immigrants also contribute to the state’s economic growth and competitiveness by earning patents on cutting-edge research and products.
 In 2011, more than 65 percent of patents awarded to Cornell University had at least one foreign-born inventor.
 Almost half of Cornell’s patents that year had a foreign-born inventor who was a student, postdoctoral fellow, or researcher.
 Often these patents are licensed to existing companies or used as the foundations for new ones, creating revenue and jobs.

 Immigration Reform = Economic Growth in New York